 How can businesses improve their accounts receivable process?

-By implementing automation, offering flexible payment options, and maintaining a structured collections strategy.
+By implementing automation, offering flexible payment options, and maintaining a structured accounts receivable collection process.

 What challenges are commonly faced in the accounts receivable process?